python-trio/trio/docs/source/reference-core.rst

 .. literalinclude:: reference-core/channels-mpmc-broken.py

 The two producers, A and B, send 3 messages apiece.
-These are then randomly distributed between the two producers, X and Y. So we're hoping to see some output like:
+These are then randomly distributed between the two consumers, X and Y. So we're hoping to see some output like:

 .. code-block:: none